 Many business owners tend to make sure they leave no stone unturned when it comes to growing their businesses to stand out from their competitors.

 Their goal here is mostly to attract as many prospects as possible.
-In this situation, they spend thousands of dollars on trendy office set-ups or advertising content such as eye-catching explainer videos, promising PPC, splashy website designs, and more.
+In this situation, they spend thousands of dollars on trendy office set-ups or advertising content such as eye-catching explainer videos, create promo videos, promising PPC campaigns, Facebook lead ads, splashy website designs, and more.

 But, when you make big purchases all at once, especially if you just established the business, that’s where things can get wrong.
 Therefore, it’s critical to focus on the essentials you need to grow your business first before investing in “nice-to-haves.”